indyplanets/appcenter-documentation/user-guide/browsing-apps.md

-When you log into AppCenter as a regular or Admin user, AppCenter takes you to the Dashboard.
-The Dashboard displays existing apps in grid format.
-You can return to the Dashboard to browse apps from any view.
+When users and Admins log in, AppCenter takes you to the Dashboard, which displays the following:

+For users and Admins, the Dashboard displays the following:
+* Existing apps in grid format
+* List of apps you can manage
+* List of recent job results
+* Floating action button for creating new apps

+You can return to the Dashboard from any view by doing the following:
-1. From any view, click the menu button in the upper-left corner, and then click **Overview**.
+1. In the upper-left corner, click the menu button and then click **Overview**.

+**Note**: When Root users log in, AppCenter takes you to the LDAP settings.
+For more information, see the [Admin Guide](../admin-guide/index.md).